 In the 18th and 19th centuries, the Prussian authorities tried to protect the ruins, but this did not stop the progressive destruction and the gatehouse and the second main castle tower partly collapsed.
 Over the years, local residents used the remains of the castle as a source of building materials.
 In 1964, castle was rebuilt.

 In the south – west corner stood the main tower, a square on bottom with a side of 9.5 meters and with an octagonal top.
 The tower could control the entrance to the town from the south and simultaneously the direct route to the castle from the west.
+Its original height was over 23 meters, while the entrance was at a height of 12.7 meters and could be accessed from the crown of the perimeter walls.
 In the basement, it had a dark and stuffy room, not illuminated by one window.
 The ventilation was provided only by small gaps in the walls, and the entrance led through the flap from the upper floor, through a ladder or lines.
 This chamber probably served as a prison.
 The upper, octagonal part was divided into two defensive-observation flooors with a passage to the porch in the crown of the walls.
 Vertical communication was provided by stairs hidden in the wall thickness.

-In the northern part of the western curtain there was a four-sided, protruding in front of the wall gatehouse to which led a drawbridge.
+In the western curtain there was a four-sided, protruding in front of the wall gatehouse with dimensions of 9.8 x 10 meters to which led a drawbridge.
 Because it was turned towards the town, therefore the castle did not have direct access to the suburban areas.
-The whole was surrounded by a wall with a height of 10 meters and a moat powered by the river, which secured the castle and the town from the east.
-The corners of the walls were reinforced with buttresses, similarly to the eastern curtain, rising above the swampy Bzura valley.
+The gatehouse, in addition to the drawbridge, was also closed with a portcullis, placed in the gate’s passage, topped with a wooden ceiling.
+The thickness of the northern wall probably contained stairs leading to the upper floor.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Poklewski-Koziełł T., Zamek w Łęczycy, Łęczyca 1996.